traefik/hub/api-gateway/1-getting-started/README.md

 Let's secure the access with an API Key.

 Next, we need to generate a password hash before proceeding.
 This can be done with `htpasswd`.
-If it is not already installed, install it by running:
+It's usually contained in the `apache2-utils` package on various systems (e.g., Ubuntu, Debian) if you don't have it already.
+Example in Debian:

 ```shell
 sudo apt update